Skip to main content

 The key is to have good backups before you need them — but if you're already in this spot, start with the backup folder and version control first.

-A: Not really.
-No tool out there can reliably turn an EX5 binary file back into clean, working MQL5 source code.
-EX5 files are heavily optimized compiled files, and even if a decompiler spits something out, it's usually fragmented and unusable.
+Not really, and I've looked.
+No tool on the market can reliably turn an EX5 binary back into clean, working MQL5 source code.
+The files are heavily optimized during compilation, and whatever a decompiler might spit out is usually fragmented junk.

-A: In many places, yes.
-If the EX5 file was sold or distributed commercially, decompiling it without the owner's permission can break copyright laws and MetaQuotes' licensing rules.
+In many places, yes.
+If someone sold or distributed that EX5 commercially, decompiling it without permission can get you into copyright trouble and violate MetaQuotes' licensing terms.
+You're also breaking the vendor's terms of service in most cases.

-A: If you don't have the original source code, the cleanest way is to describe how the indicator works to Pineify's MQL5 coding tool and let it build a custom version from scratch.
+Without the original source, decompilation won't get you there.
+The cleanest route is to describe how the indicator works to an AI MQL5 tool and have it build a custom version with your preferred parameters from scratch.

-A: .mq5 is the human-readable source code file written in MQL5. .ex5 is the compiled, executable binary version of that code.
-Compilation is a one-way street — you go from .mq5 to .ex5, but you can't go back reliably.
+.mq5 is the source code file you can read and edit. .ex5 is the compiled binary — the finished product.
+Compilation is a one-way street: you can go from .mq5 to .ex5, but you can't reliably reverse it.